 Most people have heard what has almost become a cliche these days, “Everything happens for a reason.”
 Beyond that is this: Regardless of the difficulty, things really do work out for the best.

 Recently, I listened to a message from a Christian Bible teacher named Joyce Meyer.
 She made a profound statement that rang true for me.
 She said that when people ask, “Why do bad things happen to good people?” that the question should actually be, “What happens to good people when bad things happen to them?”
 Now that’s perspective…and the answer?
 They batter up, that’s what!

-I believe that a contended life comes with perspective and here was mine.
+I believe that mitigating stress comes with perspective and here was mine during my dialysis days.
 How will I grow for the better as a result of this experience?
 Who can I empathize with and help that perhaps I wouldn’t have had the ability to relate to and assist before?
-Most importantly to my heart was this, how can I see the hand of God working on my behalf that I might be more aware of this constant care, protection and continual love for me.
+Most importantly, to my heart was this: How can I see the hand of God working on my behalf that I might be more aware of His constant care, protection, and continual love for me?
 Now that’s a grand slam!

-“And we know that in ALL things God works for the good of those who love Him, who have been called according to His purpose (Romans 8:28 NIV).”
+“And we know that in ALL things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28 NIV, emphasis mine).